hphelion/documentation/commercial/commercial.glossary.md

 :    An arbitrary bit of text that is used to access resources.
 Each token has a scope that describes the resources are accessible with the token.
 Associated with the [Identity service](#Identity).

 ###TripleO### {#TripleO}
-:    A program aimed at installing, upgrading and operating OpenStack clouds using OpenStack's own cloud facilities as the foundations - building on Nova, Neutron and Heat to automate fleet management at data centre scale (and scaling down to as few as two machines).
+:    A program aimed at installing, upgrading, and operating OpenStack clouds using the OpenStack project's own cloud facilities as the foundations - building on Nova, Neutron and Heat to automate fleet management at data centre scale (and scaling down to as few as two machines).

 ## U